Ibatejsas/sigepark/README.md

-# sigepark
+# appSigepark

-Full rest_api to DIM course.
+Back from SIGEPARK aplication